Black Foliage: Animation Music Volume One: Recording

 According to the liner notes, Black Foliage was recorded on various 4 and 8 track tape between 1995 and 1998, with overdubs being recorded as the album was mixed over the course of 5 weeks in the summer of 1998 with producer Robert Schneider.
 These liner notes also detail that the band collaborated with many fellow members of The Elephant 6 Recording Company collective, including Neutral Milk Hotel frontman Jeff Mangum and of Montreal frontperson Kevin Barnes who both sing backup vocals in the song "I Have Been Floated".

 The album also made use of several eclectic and bizarre instruments, with Elf Power keyboardist Laura Carter reminiscing on the group using a "guitar organ".

+Doss noted that some of the songs from Dusk at Cubist Castle were recorded when the band was just him and Hart and that they had not thought about recording an album.
+As a result, he described the album as "patchwork", and wanted Black Foliage to sound more cohesive.

+Composition

+Interspersed among and sometimes within the psychedelic pop songs are experimental compositions, which contain elements of both musique concrète and sound collage.
+Hart referred to these compositions as "animation music", and remarked, "almost during every song, you hear some little thing creak or groan or zip by ... sort-of a sound and space, personified -- just flying around to greet you in a friendly way".
+Jason Ankeny of AllMusic compared Black Foliage to the Beach Boys unfinished album Smile, due to its mix of pop-friendly melodies and experimental compositions.
+Ankeny described Black Foliage as, "a work teetering on the cliff's edge between genius and madness ... between pop transcendence and noise radicalism".

 Critical reception

 On the review site Metacritic, Black Foliage earned a rating of 75 out of 100, indicating "generally positive reviews".
 Writing for Pitchfork, Paul Thompson described it as "among the most satisfying psychedelic albums of any decade", going on to compare it to the Buddhist concept of Bardo.
 Matt LeMay, a writer for the A.V.
 Club favorably described the Chunklet re-issues as "bringing [Black Foliage's] remarkable complexity into greater focus".